 The 135-cm band shares many characteristics with the 2-m band.
-The normal working range of 222-MHz stations is nearly as good as comparably equipped 144-MHz stations.
+The normal working range of 222-MHz stations is nearly as far as comparably equipped 144-MHz stations.
 The 135-cm band is slightly more sensitive to tropospheric effects, but ionospheric modes are more difficult to use.
-Aurora and meteor-scatter signals are somewhat weaker than at 144 MHz, and sporadic-E contacts on 222 MHz are extremely rare.
-FAI and TE may also be well within the possibilities of 222 MHz, but reports of these modes on the 135-cm band are uncommon.
-Increased activity on 222-MHz will eventually reveal the extent of the propagation modes on the highest of amateur VHF bands.
+Auroral and meteor-scatter signals are somewhat weaker than at 144 MHz, and sporadic-E contacts on 222 MHz are extremely rare.
+FAI and TE may also be well within the possibilities of